 My work probably asks more questions than it answers; I investigate, explore and respond to life cycles and processes through my art, interrogating my modest place within the scheme of things and in so doing I strive to deepen my personal connection with the forces prevalent in my environment.
-Consequently much of my work is dominated by natural form and rhythm.
-Patterns manifest and reveal themselves, motifs ebb and flow, rivers discharge into seas, leaves and seeds fall softly and men and fish swim with irreversible momentum across canvas and paper.

 I believe that an artist has a responsibility to send home truthful and entertaining reports from the varied topographies visited on life’s journey.
 I hope that my own are interesting as well as authentic, accessible as well as informative and that through them can be seen not only Seychelles in all its astonishing beauty, but also traces of all of us who pass across it.